WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-09/arrow-functions/index.md

 Arrow functions at first glance seem useless.
 They seem to just be another way to create a function, but with more confusing syntax.
 While it is correct that arrow functions offer a different syntax for creating functions they also fundamentally change how a function is scoped which is the primary reason arrow functions are so useful.

-*If you prefer to learn visually, check out the video version of this article [here](https://youtu.be/h33Srr5J9nY).*
+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: h33Srr5J9nY`

 ## How To Create Arrow Functions?